Patient centered. Problem focused. Innovation and community driven. This is how our curriculum is changing the future of oral health.

 AxiUm ED contains a number of virtual “patients” with a variety of medical and dental and behavioral issues and orofacial conditions.
 Students will use these “patients” to evaluate medical histories dental charts, radiographs and clinical images.
 As a teaching tool, AxiUm ED will be used to emphasize the relationship between systemic and oral diseases, health and prevention, family and community, diagnosis and evidence-based practice.
 Currently AxiUm ED is used by students in their third year of the Doctor of Dental Medicine (DMD) degree program, but use by students in first and second year courses are expected to use it as well.

-Online assessment and curriculum management platform training, support, and resources.
+ExamSoft is our online assessment and curriculum management platform training, support, and resources.